-Chamomile tea is considered safe because of its anti-inflammatory and galactagogue effects.
+Breastfeeding mothers often switch to chamomile tea to cut back on their intake of caffeine.
 But is it safe to drink chamomile tea while breastfeeding?
 Read on to find out.

-Breastfeeding mothers need to watch what they eat or drink because they get transferred to their baby via breast milk.
+Breastfeeding mothers need to watch what they eat or drink because whatever they eat or drink gets transferred to their baby via breast milk.
 Whether you are looking alternative to cut back your caffeine intake or include coconut water or ginger in your diet to increase milk supply, you need to consider their safety while breastfeeding.

 If you give up on your regular caffeine intake and turn to herbal tea with less caffeine, you might need to think twice because not all herbs are safe to consume during breastfeeding.

 While chamomile tea is favorite among breastfeeding mothers because of its anti-inflammatory, anti-anxiety, and galactagogues effect, is it really safe to drink chamomile tea while breastfeeding?